-We are suckers for good comfort food so about a week ago I decided to make a cheesy, warm, and delicious tuna casserole.
+We are suckers for good comfort food so about a week ago I decided to make a cheesy, warm, and delicious classic tuna casserole.
+This is great for easy winter fall and winter dinners made with ingredients you will likely already have in your house.

 I’m not going to bore you with some long story about tuna casserole because I know you’re really here for the recipe.
-So let’s get into it.
+Just know that this recipe can be adapted, changed, and formed to fit your families tastes easily.

 Condensed Soup Choice